-1) We provide a broad definition of 'regional SRLG,' where the regional SRLG-disjoint routing can be efficiently solved.
+- solved.
 For this, we define a pure combinatorial routing problem input, which contains a planar network topology and the corresponding dual graph.
 We show that this input is sufficient for efficient routing computations, and no other information on the geometry of the physical topology is needed.
-We have a very flexible definition of regional failure, where we assume the SRLGs mapped to the dual-edges of the planar graph are connected.
-It is important to note that SRLGs must contain single node failures as well, otherwise the problem is NP-hard [27].

-- 2) We provide an efficient polynomial-time SRLG-disjoint routing algorithm for the regional SRLG model defined above and planar network topology.
-Note that the SRLGdisjoint routing is NP-Complete in general [16], [17].
-Our work heavily relies on the mathematical techniques used in [18] and [28].
-The algorithm in [18] can be extended to solve the problem for circular disk failures, or in general for SRLGs that meet a complicated so-called 'Property', see the conclusions of [18].
-Unfortunately, Property of [18] strongly restricts the usability of their algorithm for a more general SRLG model.
-Motivated by the above we generalized their ideas into self-content graph-theoretical arguments that cope with a generalized SRLG model that contains all types of known failure models.
-We adopted the max-min theorem for the regional SRLGdisjoint paths problem.
-In the special case of the circular disk failure model, the complexity of our algorithm is an improvement on those presented in [18], [29]-[31]. - Through extensive simulation, we have shown that the 3) corresponding routing problem scales well.
-We have observed that, after post-processing to shorten the resulting SRLG-disjoint paths, the shortest among them is just 4% longer than the absolute shortest path.
+We have a very flexible definition of regional failure, where we assume the SRLGs mapped to the dualedges of the planar graph are connected.
+It is important to note that SRLGs must contain single node failures as well, otherwise the problem is NP-hard [33]. - We provide an efficient polynomial-time SRLG-disjoint routing algorithm for the regional SRLG model defined above and planar network topology.
+Note that the SRLGdisjoint routing is NP-Complete in general [17], [18].
+Our work heavily relies on the mathematical techniques used in [19] and [34].
+The algorithm in [19] solves the problem for circular disk failures (the area where links fail is a circular disk of predefined radius), or in general for SRLGs that meet a complicated Property, see the conclusions of [19].
+Unfortunately, Property of [19] strongly restricts the usability of their algorithm for a more general SRLG model.
+Motivated by the above, we have generalized their ideas into self-content graph-theoretical arguments that cope with a generalized SRLG model that contains all types of known failure models.
+We have adopted the max-min theorem [19, Thm.
+1] for the regional SRLG-disjoint paths problem.
+In the special case of the circular disk failure model, the complexity of our algorithm is an improvement on those presented in [19], [35]-[37], respectively. - 3) Through extensive simulation, we have shown that the corresponding routing problem scales well.
+We have observed that, after post-processing to shorten the resulting SRLGdisjoint paths, the shortest among them is just 4% longer than the absolute shortest path.
 Selecting it as the working path, the increase in the delay is negligible, while the other SRLG-disjoint paths can be the backup paths.